IBM/AppRuntimesOpenShiftDay2Labs/docs/lab_liberty_high_cpu.md

 <details markdown="1">
 <summary>Using the browser</summary>

 The MustGather cannot be executed from the browser.
-You must use the command line steps above.browser.
+You must use the command line steps above.

 </details>